Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/09-Functional-ProgrammingPt.1/Lesson9.md

 The `map` function in Swift is a type of functor; it is a HoF that solves the problem of transforming the elements of a collection using a function.

-Use `map` to loop over a collection and apply the same operation to each element in the collection.

 ![functor_mapping](assets/functor_mapping.png)

+&nbsp;&nbsp;&nbsp; *Use `map` to loop over a collection and apply the same operation to each element in the collection.*

 </br>